jhadvig/kubernetes/docs/user-guide/secrets.md

 A secret can be used with a pod in two ways: either as files in a [volume](volumes.md) mounted on one or more of its containers, or used by kubelet when pulling images for the pod.

+### Secret types

+Kubernetes comes up with several secret types built-in.
+Those are
+- kubernetes.<i></i>io/basic-auth
+  - designed to contain data needed for basic authentication
+  - `username` or `password` key is mandatory to be defined in the secret's data section
+- kubernetes.<i></i>io/ssh-auth
+  - designed for a private SSH key needed for authentication
+  - `ssh-privatekey` key is mandatory to be defined in the secret's data section
+- kubernetes.<i></i>io/dockercfg
+  - designed to contain serialized content of `.dockercfg` file
+  - `.dockercfg` key is mandatory to be defined in the secret's data section
+- Opaque
+  - designed to hold arbitrary user-defined data

 ### Service Accounts Automatically Create and Attach Secrets with API Credentials

 Kubernetes automatically creates secrets which contain credentials for